River Fal: Geography and hydrology

 Tributaries of the River Fal include the Truro River, River Kennal, Penryn River and Carnon River.
 Several tidal creeks discharge into the River Fal including Mylor Creek, Pill Creek, Penpol Creek, the Percuil River and Restronguet Creek.
 The Fal/Truro waterway is navigable between Falmouth and Truro.
 The River Fal is crossed by the King Harry Ferry, a vehicular chain ferry that links the villages of Feock and Philleigh approximately equidistant between Truro and Falmouth.
 The river flows through the Carrick Roads, a large ria that creates a natural harbour.
+Here, pedestrian ferries connect Falmouth with St Mawes.